Satisfactory Academic Progress (SAP) Policy

 You have the right to appeal a financial aid SAP or unit cap termination by presenting a written appeal with a personal statement and documentation of mitigating circumstances.
 Appeal forms are available for download in the "Forms Bank" on the Financial Aid homepage or may be obtained in person from the Office of Financial Aid.
 Follow the instructions on the appeal form to document your special circumstances.
 The SAP Appeals Committee evaluates all SAP appeals considering such factors as your personal statement, your academic history, your documented extenuating circumstances and your ability to achieve academic progress in the future.
 Allow 4-6 weeks for the committee to evaluate and respond to your appeal.

 - If you file an appeal and it is approved before the end of fall term, you will be eligible to receive aid for the fall term.
 We will review your grades at the end of fall to determine whether you meet the minimum GPA and pace (completing a minimum of 66.67% of cumulative attempted units) requirements.
 Your spring disbursement will be held until the review is complete.

 - If you file an appeal and it is approved before the end of spring term, you will be eligible to receive aid for the spring term.
 We will evaluate you at the end of spring to determine whether you meet the minimum GPA and pace (completing a minimum of 66.67% of cumulative attempted units) requirements.

 If I Am On Probation & Fail To Meet SAP, May I File Another Appeal?

 You were placed on probation because you had an appeal approved which enabled you to receive financial aid while you implemented the changes necessary for you to meet the SAP standards.
 As a financial aid recipient, you are required to make satisfactory academic progress toward your degree attainment.
-Appeals are generally not accepted if you fail to make progress, unless you have serious documented extenuating circumstances such as a death in the immediate family.
+Second appeals within the same academic year are generally not accepted if you fail to make progress, unless you have serious documented extenuating circumstances such as a death in the immediate family.